 As soon as you have made your provisional booking with Manor Hill House we recommend that you contact Worcestershire Registration Services by going directly to their website where you will be able to book your ceremony online.
 Alternatively you may like to telephone 01905 768181 to speak directly with a member of the registration team.

 On occasion when booking your ceremony online you may find that the time you were hoping for is not available.
-Please do not panic but contact the team at Manor Hill House who will speak directly with the management team to achieve a successful outcome.
+Please do not panic just contact the team at Manor Hill House who will speak directly with the registration management team to achieve a successful outcome.

 Manor Hill House are happy to host your reception after your church wedding ceremony.
 We will ensure that everything is ready and waiting for you and your wedding party's arrival.

 In 2008 a law was passed that amended the Church of England’s qualifying criteria for couples who choose to get married in a church outside of their local parish.